CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description with strong completeness and distinctiveness.
+This is a well-structured skill description with strong completeness and distinctiveness.
 It clearly identifies both what the skill does and when to use it, with explicit trigger terms.
 The main weakness is that the capability descriptions could be more concrete—listing specific actions rather than broad categories like 'metrics' and 'alerting'.

 Suggestions